- Physics of and signal processing for microphone and loudspeakers arrays

 Current Research Projects

-- Spherical harmonics representations of sound source directivities
+- Spherical harmonic representations of sound source directivities (since 2019)

 - Psychoacoustic effects caused by feedback control (time variance) in reverberation enhancement systems